TL;DR

 Crucial Caveat: Pre-existing and Chronic Conditions It is vital to understand that standard private medical insurance in the UK is designed to cover acute conditions—illnesses that are short-term and likely to respond to treatment—that arise after your policy begins.
 It does not cover chronic conditions (long-term illnesses like diabetes or clinical depression that require ongoing management) or pre-existing conditions you have had symptoms or treatment for in the years before taking out the cover.

-However, for a case of burnout that manifests as an acute episode of anxiety or depression after your policy is in place, PMI can be your fast track to recovery.
-An expert PMI broker, like WeCovr, can help you understand the specific terms and mental health limits of different policies.
+However, for a case of burnout that manifests as an acute episode of anxiety or depression after your policy is in place, PMI can be your seek faster access to eligible to recovery.
+A specialist at WeCovr or one of our broker partners can help you understand the specific terms and mental health limits of different policies.

 Your Two-Pronged Defence: PMI and Income Protection